-If you paid cash wages of \$2,200 or more to a household worker who is your employee, or total cash wages of \$1,000 or more in any calendar quarter of 2019 or 2020 to all household employees, you may have withheld state and county income taxes.
-To pay these taxes on your Indiana income tax return, contact the department for Schedule IN-H, or download one from www.in.gov/dor/tax-forms/2020-individualincome-tax-forms.
+If you paid cash wages of \$2,200 or more to a household worker who is your employee, or total cash wages of \$1,000 or more in any calendar quarter of 2020 or 2021 to all household employees, you may have withheld state and county income taxes.
+To pay these taxes on your Indiana income tax return, contact DOR for Schedule IN-H, or download one from www.in.gov/dor/tax-forms/2021-individualincome-tax-forms.